edipetres/HackerNews-GroupF/backlog.md

 3.2.As a registered user, I want to comment on posts.
 Est.3,5

 3.3.As a registered user, I want to comment on comments.
-Est.3,5
+Est.3,5 (OBSOLETE)

 4.1.As a registered user, I want to upvote content.
 Est.2,5